johnender/portafolio/readme.md

 ## 🧐 About <a name = "about"></a>

 This is just a personal portfolio, I will be adding to this repository any web project that I create while studying by my own.
+As the portfolio itself, this readme is work in progress.

 <!-- ## 🏁 Getting Started <a name = "getting_started"></a>